GalvinPython/latest-uploads-api/README.md

 ## Using a browser

-You can go to [the site](https://latestvid.stats100.xyz)
+You can go to [the site](https://latestvid.imgalvin.me)

+API docs exist [here](https://latestvid.imgalvin.me/swagger-ui/), but the docs on this README are more straightforward

 ## In a program using a Fetch API

-It's very simple, just make a request to `https://latestvid.stats100.xyz/get/<CHANNEL_ID_HERE>`
+It's very simple, just make a request to `https://latestvid.imgalvin.me/get/<CHANNEL_ID_HERE>`
-For example, to get the latest uploads for [MrBeast](https://youtube.com/@mrbeast), just have to make a simple request to `https://latestvid.stats100.xyz/get/UCX6OQ3DkcsbYNE6H8uQQuVA` and get an example response like this:
+For example, to get the latest uploads for [MrBeast](https://youtube.com/@mrbeast), just have to make a simple request to `https://latestvid.imgalvin.me/get/UCX6OQ3DkcsbYNE6H8uQQuVA` and get an example response like this:

 ```json
 [